xmos/sw_usb_audio/doc/rst/prog_app_tutorial.rst

    :start-after: /* Audio I/O task
    :end-before: //:

-Finally, other task are create for various interfaces, for example, if MIDI is enabled a core is required to drive the MIDI input and output.
+Finally, other tasks are created for various interfaces, for example, if MIDI is enabled a core is required to drive the MIDI input and output.

 .. literalinclude:: ../../../lib_xua/lib_xua/src/core/main.xc